Raicuparta/static-bsky-feed/README.md

 # Static Bluesky Feed

-A Bluesky feed that's hosted statically and updated periodically.
+A Bluesky feed that's hosted statically (kinda) and updated periodically.

-## ⚠️ TODO

-Need to update this documentation to explain the CloudFlare worker used for pagination.
-Everything else should be good.

 ## Choices for a domain